CaraHill/JavaScript-Tic-Tac-Toe/README.md

 > * A user can see a list of their records against the current opponent
 > * Add your own user stories

 Before you start coding, decide what your Minimum Viable Product is.
 What are the features that are absolutely necessary?
 What features can you complete in the time you have?

 ***Declare your MVP in your README.md.
 This should be your first commit.*** As you finish sprints, you should update your README.md

+### MVP:

+> * A user can see a board
+> * A user can see a styled board
+> * A user can place a piece in a column
+> * Users place alternating pieces on the board (X and O or something of your own design)
+> * Users can't place a piece in a filled space
+> * Users are notified when they win the game

 ### Release 2: Build it!